 - Providing career advancement opportunities (for example, you could provide them with insightful webinars or fund a degree, such as an online MBA)

 To Effectively Communicate A Strategy Change

-Most businesses will need to change their strategy at some point, which could be due to a change in regulations, a shift in consumer behavior, a rise of new technologies, or a declining annual revenue.
+Most businesses will need to change their strategy at some point, which could be due to a change in regulations, a shift in consumer behavior, a rise in new technologies, or declining annual revenue.
 However, poor leadership can make it difficult for employees to both accept and understand a new business direction.